Santa Susana Pass: Late 19th and 20th century

+In 1893, a new road north with a better grade was surveyed, "The New Santa Susanna Pass Road through William's Canon", that bypassed the deteriorating Devil's Slide in 1895.
+It was commonly named the Chatsworth Grade Road, and when the Santa Susana Pass State Historic Park was established in 1998, they named this road El Camino Nuevo (the New Road).
+The 1895 New Road continued in use until the current Santa Susana Pass Road was built in 1917.

-This was the first automobile route between the San Fernando and Simi Valleys.
+The 1917 road was the first automobile route between the San Fernando and Simi Valleys.
 It also was the main northbound 'coast road' to Santa Barbara and San Francisco, until the Conejo Grade in Ventura County between Conejo Valley and the Oxnard Plain on "Camino Real Viejo" (the Old Royal Road, now U.S. Route 101), was improved.
 In 1968 State Route 118, the "Simi Valley–San Fernando Valley Freeway" opened, north of the old auto road as the latest route across the Pass.
 In 1994 it was renamed the "Ronald Reagan Freeway".

 The pass area became famous from being seen in many movies, primarily Westerns, filmed from the 1920s to the 1950s here at the Spahn, Iverson, Bell Moving Picture, and Corriganville Movie Ranches.
 The area became infamous in the late 1960s with the Manson Family headquartered at the Spahn Ranch, near the top of the stage road's Devil's Slide.
 To the south of the old stage road is Sage Ranch Park and the Santa Susana Field Laboratory.
 Immediately to the north of Route 118 at the pass top is Rocky Peak Park, a part of the Rim of the Valley Trail Corridor.
 The old wagon road and rocky hill environs are part of the Santa Susana Pass State Historic Park, for public exploration.

-The Southern Pacific Railroad began construction of three railroad tunnels through the pass in 1900 and opened the route in 1904.
+The Southern Pacific Railroad began construction of three railroad tunnels through the pass in 1898 and opened the route in 1904.
 The railroad built the Santa Susana Depot in Rancho Simi on Los Angeles Avenue at Tapo Street in 1903.